stokito/TextFileReader/README.md

 Then on the line 3, which is empty or to be more precise have only three spaces, the program will try to read and parse it as float and it will fail with `EInOutError: Invalid inputs`.

-And here it comes the a nice function from the library `inputFileHasLines()`:
+Here it comes the nice function from the library `inputFileHasLines()`:

 ```pascal
   while inputFileHasLines(inputFile) do